 The cost of vacancy is an important key figure for companies mainly because it is crucial for the maintenance of a company:

-Some positions, for example in the healthcare or IT sectors, are currently particularly difficult to fill and could drive up vacancy costs considerably.
-The cost of vacancy can then also be used to determine the budget for recruiting measures, which can be invested for the purpose of "damage limitation".
+The cost of vacancy can then also be used to determine the budget for recruiting measures, which can be invested for the purpose of “damage limitation”.

 How can companies reduce the Cost of Vacancy